StackVista/stackstate-docs/configure/topology/event-handlers.md

 * `event.oldState` - returns the previous state of the element.
 * `event.stackElement` - returns the node ID of the element that has changed its state.

-#### ViewHealthStateChangedEvent properties (async)
+#### ViewHealthStateChangedEvent properties (Asynchronous)

-The properties listed below return details of a `ViewHealthStateChangedEvent`.
+The properties listed below return details of a `ViewHealthStateChangedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the state change occurred.
 * `event.causeId` - returns the UUID of the event that triggered the health state change.